MichSawi/AGH_22-23_Internet-Techniques/README.md

 # AGH_22-23_Internet-Techniques
-Repository containing projects in the subject of Internet techniques
+Repository containing projects in the subject of Internet techniques.
+Projects are written in HTLM & CSS